robenkleene/design-references/blender/tutorials/blender-smoke-in-object.md

 3. With the `Icosphere` selected, choose `Objects > Quick Effects > Quick Smoke`
 4. Switch to `Shading > Wireframe` with `z w`.
 If you play now you'll see smoke emerging from the `Icosphere`, but going right through the cube.
 5. Select the `Cube`, and select `Physics Properties` and turn on `Fluid`, then select `Effector` in the `Fluid` section
+6. "Reset the domain type" for the `Smoke Domain` by selecting `Smoke Domain > Physics Properties > Fluid > Settings > Domain Type: Gas` (just re-select `Gas`).
+After doing so, and re-playing the scene, the smoke should no longer be moving.